SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ## Purpose

-For this project, the team will analyze the potential profits for a video game launch in the European region.
-The team will build a predictive ML model to find patterns in existing and new sales data.
-Once the model is created, its performance will be evaluated to see how well it predicts the data.
+For this project, the team analyzed the potential profits for a video game launch in the European region.
+The team built a predictive ML model to find patterns in existing and new sales data.
+Once the model was created, its performance was evaluated to see how well it predicted the data.

-In addition, the team will attempt to market the algorithm to existing companies in the gaming sector or organizations looking to get involved in the industry.
+In addition, the team attempted to market the algorithm to existing companies in the gaming sector or organizations looking to get involved in the industry.

 ## Resources